Step-by-Step Guide | October 17, 2022

 At the beginning of the project, school districts should develop a roadmap for school bus fleet electrification — a high-level document that sets out a vision for your electric school bus project, success factors, potential risks, key stakeholders, equity considerations and strategies, then identifies the key steps and roles that are needed to get electric school buses on the road in your community.

 Roadmaps should include time-bound vision statements that include context, goals, criteria and conditions.
+The roadmap, vision statement and equity strategies should all be flexible documents that are adjusted as the project moves forward and receives feedback.

 A roadmap can be drafted by a core project team and refined through collaboration with other stakeholders, particularly community members, or the district can hold a larger workshop or event to include stakeholders and kick off the development of a roadmap together.
+Regardless of when it occurs, community engagement is essential for the development of an effective and equitable roadmap.

 Things to do:

-• Develop a fleet inventory
+• Develop a fleet inventory inclusive of bus types and accessibility features

 • Review other school district roadmaps and fleet transition plans

-• Hold a road mapping work session or workshop, either internally or with key stakeholders such as utilities and community groups
+• Hold a roadmapping work session or workshop, either internally or with key stakeholders such as utilities and community groups

 • Identify key milestones, decision points, timelines and roles